pnp/syntex-samples/site-templates/SyntexContentCenter/README.md

 This template contains following elements which will be provisioned:

-- A SharePoint Syntex Content Center site holding the SharePoint Syntex Content Center Site content
+- A Microsoft Syntex Content Center site holding the Microsoft Syntex Content Center Site content

 ## Manual deployment using PnP PowerShell